CultureAsData-UIUC/is310-fall-2024-group-5/group_project_dataset/README.md

 Has it changed how people consume the sport?
 Hyper-analyzing?
 Sports gambling has become a huge focus.
 What meaning is the data collected now?
 What impact does it have?

+## Where we got our data
+Our group collected our data from https://baseballsavant.mlb.com/; where we can download the CSV file of any filtered list.
+Essentially, if you wanted to only take a look at the best batters and nothing else, you are able to filter that out and then be able to download the CSV straight away.

 ### Scope
 This dataset is built off of a selection of 12 statistics from players with over 100 Plate appearances.